KarenChan3/HTML-CSS-Project/README.md

 Each project demonstrates different concepts and skills learned throughout the course.

 Project List:
-One-Page Website: Cinema (using Bootstrap)
-Basic Portfolio Website (using HTML and CSS)
+One-Page Website: Cinema (using Bootstrap), Basic Portfolio Website (using HTML and CSS)